vercel/next.js/examples/with-couchbase/README.md

 - For a cloud deployment on Vercel, the **Environment Variables** values will need to **correspond to a cloud instance of Couchbase** (localhost will **NOT** connect from a remote server such as Vercel).
 Find info on [getting started with Couchbase cloud](https://developer.couchbase.com/tutorial-cloud-getting-started/).

   - _Important:_ you will have to allowlist 0.0.0.0/0 as the IP address, since Vercel's serverless deployments use [dynamic IP addresses](https://vercel.com/docs/solutions/databases#allowing-&-blocking-ip-addresses)

-- This project is pre-populated with a test query on the `travel-sample` example bucket.
-If you have loaded the `travel-sample` bucket, the query will run successfully, and you should see a list of airlines on the index page.
-  - See notes on adding [sample buckets](https://docs.couchbase.com/server/current/manage/manage-settings/install-sample-buckets.html) for more info.